 How do we go about Scripture copywork, to make it as helpful and meaningful as possible?

 Use monthly Scripture writing challenges

-Get yourself a simple notebook, or something fancier, like a journal or a traveler’s notebook like the ones in my etsy shop.
+Get yourself a simple notebook, or something fancier, like a journal, or subscribe to my monthly copywork subscription to get a Scripture journal every month in the mail.
 Each day, copy the selected verse or verses, along with the date.
 Read it a few times as well, to help you to think on it through the day.
 You don’t need to do any kind of decoration for this to be beneficial.
 Just copy and think on the verses.
 I sometimes choose to copy more surrounding verses to help keep it in context, so be sure to look around the suggested verse to see if that would be helpful in understanding the verse.